 Blog on Math Blogs

 Two mathematicians tour the mathematical blogosphere.
-Editors Brie Finegold and Evelyn Lamb, both Ph.
-D. mathematicians, blog on blogs — those connected with media and independent — on topics related to mathematics research, applied mathematics, mathematicians, math in the news, mathematics education, math and the arts and more.
+Editors Evelyn Lamb and Anna Haensch, both PhD mathematicians, blog on blogs — those connected with media and independent — on topics related to mathematics research, applied mathematics, mathematicians, math in the news, mathematics education, math and the arts and more.

 Edited by Benjamin Braun with regular contributing editors Priscilla Bremser, Art Duval, Elise Lockwood, and Diana White.
 The goal for this blog is to stimulate reflection and dialogue by providing mathematicians with high-quality commentary and resources regarding teaching and learning.
 Contributions will include practical “teaching tips,” commentary on current mathematics education research, discussions of social/curricular educational policy, and more.